 Let's begin with the confusing part: liqueurs are liquors, but not all liquors are liqueurs.

-The definition of a liquor is a distilled alcoholic beverage, so the word liquor includes all of the 'base spirits' (e.g. whiskey, vodka, rum, etc.) as well as the liqueurs that have been discussed in this article.
+- The definition of a liquor is a distilled alcoholic beverage.
+That means the word liquor includes all of the "base spirits" (e.g., gin, rum, vodka, whiskey, etc.) as well as all of the liqueurs.

-- We typically reserve the word liqueur for the sweetened and/or lower proof distilled spirits.
+- The word liqueur is typically reserved for the sweetened and/or lower proof distilled spirits.